Exxaro warns of 18.4% undershoot in coal exports as revived Atlantic trade powers pricing - Miningmx

-EXXARO Resources warned that 1.4 million tons (Mt) of thermal coal exports were at risk in terms of its previously guided 7.6Mt in exports for the 2022 financial year.
+EXXARO Resources warned 1.4 million tons (Mt) of thermal coal exports were at risk in terms of its previously guided 7.6Mt in sales target for the 2022 financial year.

-This was owing to continued performance issues related to locomotive availability, derailments and theft of infrastructure experienced by Transnet Freight Rail (TFR), a unit of government-owned logistics company, Transnet.
+This was owing to continued performance problems related to locomotive availability, derailments, and theft of infrastructure experienced by Transnet Freight Rail (TFR), a unit of government-owned freight and logistics company, Transnet.

+TFR railed 24Mt to Richards Bay Coal Terminal for the five months ended May equivalent to an annualised rate of 54Mt.
+Railing last year of export coal totalled about 60Mt – well below the coal line’s 80Mt/y capacity.

 “The Mpumalanga export rail performance declined from 15 trains per week in 2021 to eight trains per week year-to-date in 2022.”
 Exxaro said that it continue to “engage” with Transnet in order to mitigate the export channel problems.